Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Smothered Pork Chops – Make this if you prefer your chops with a sauce.

-Learn how to cook pork chops in a pan perfectly!
-This easy pan seared pork chops recipe makes a delicious 15-minute skillet dinner.
+Learn how to cook pork chops in a cast iron skillet, juicy every time!
+This seared cast iron pork chops recipe is an easy 15-minute dinner.

 Tap on the times in the instructions below to start a kitchen timer while you cook.